dextr-cloud/dextr-docs/docs/_pages/home.md

 ### Header

 This is a global section of Dextr that will always be displayed.
-You can always see your Agent Status, a Handset, a Bell and the Instance logo.
+You'll see your Agent Status, a Handset, a Bell and the Instance logo.

 #### Agent Status